luist18/feup-rcom-proj2/experiments/exp4/README.md

 # 1. Experience 4: configure a commercial router and implement NAT

-The objective of this experience is to configure a commercial router and implement NAT.
+In this experiment a commercial router without NAT was first configured by connecting it to the laboratory network.
+The router was then configured with NAT, allowing network computers to access the Internet.

 ## Table of Contents<!-- omit in toc -->